canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Right.
 Everyone's got a, uh, veltanshung."

 "Yeah.
 And with these isekai type stories, I always hope that they'll actually take me into a *different* world.
 Take me across the magic circle.
-And I suppose they do, like, have *a* world they wanna explore.
+And I suppose they do have *a* world they wanna explore.
 The same janky fucking RPG that nobody ever made, where the protag has some unbalanced power and everyone loves them."

 "And he just goes around collecting girls, yeah."